MrPhadagi-bit/Cloud-DevOps-Engineer-Roadmap/Foundations/Linux/linux-terminal.md

-#  Linux for Hackers — EP 1: The Terminal
+#  Linux for Cloud & DevOps — EP 1: The Terminal

 > **A focused reference guide on the Linux Terminal**
 > *Everything you need to understand the shell and get hands-on in a real Linux lab.*